baktistr/baktistr.github.io/content/about.md

 Welcome to **Blog & Portfolio Website**. here I Write anything about **_Cyber Security_**, **_Data Science_**, and **_Artificial Intelligence_** related things.

+-  I'm Currently a candidate of full-ride scholarship from Telkom (GPSP - Great People Scholarship Awards), thus currently applying for MBA and Msc in Top 10 Universities on US

-🚩 I’m currently a full-time employee of [Telkom Indonesia](https://telkom.co.id/) as a data Scientist
+-  I’m a full-time employee of [Telkom Indonesia](https://telkom.co.id/) as a data Scientist

-\
-👨‍👩‍👧 I’m a husband, and father of one adorable daughter
+-  I’m a husband, and father of one adorable daughter

-\
-🌱 I’m currently learning data structures and algorithms while attempting to solve [leetcode](https://leetcode.com/baktistr/) problems
+-  I’m currently learning data structures and algorithms while attempting to solve [leetcode](https://leetcode.com/baktistr/) problems

-\
-🏫 I have BSc and MSc. in Electrical Engineering From [Institut Teknologi Bandung (ITB)](https://itb.ac.id/)
+-  I have BSc and MSc. in Electrical Engineering From [Institut Teknologi Bandung (ITB)](https://itb.ac.id/)

-\
-🤟 I have a big interest in Cyber Security & Data Science field
+-  I have a big interest in Cyber Security & Data Science field

 ## Professional Works and Experiences